San Fermin Festival. Every year, thousands of people, dressed in the traditional white clothing, celebrate the week of San Fermin in Pamplona.

 The festive spirit of Los Sanfermines is important, but this is also a festival with religious origins.
 Events such as the procession that takes place on the morning of the 7th day, help keep this aspect alive.
 The religious celebration complements, in perfect harmony, the iconic bull -a totem- and Baco, the god of wine.
 Everyone in the city including locals and outsiders has a great time over these 9 days, a time that always seems to go by too fast.

 In summary, San Fermin is an open, multitudinous festival, where you must book accommodations months in advance if you hope to go, and where the town's residents make visitors feel at home.
-During Los Sanfermines, Pamplona turns into the world capital of happiness, and you, as a Spanish student, have to go discover why when the festival ends at midnight on the 14th, everyone sings the sad farewell song called “pobre de mí” to express their longing for the next year to come:
+During Los Sanfermines, Pamplona turns into the world capital of happiness, and you have to go discover why, when the festival ends at midnight on the 14th, everyone sings the sad farewell song called “pobre de mí” to express their longing for the next year to come:

 (“Poor me, poor me, the San Fermin festivities have ended”).